port-labs/port-docs/docs/software-catalog/widgets/embedded-url/embedded-url.md

----
-sidebar_position: 2
----

 # Embedded URL

-You can use the embedded-url `spec` property to embed any publicly available webpage into an additional tab in the [**Specific Entity Page**](../entity/entity.md#entity-page).
+You can use the embedded-url `spec` property to embed any publicly available webpage into an additional tab in the [**Specific Entity Page**](../../entity/entity.md#entity-page).

-By using the combination of `"type": "string`, `"format": "url` and `"spec": "embedded-url"` in a [Blueprint property](../blueprint/blueprint.md#blueprint-properties), Port will display the url as a new tab matching the provided URL in the blueprint's entity.
+By using the combination of `"type": "string`, `"format": "url` and `"spec": "embedded-url"` in a [Blueprint property](../../blueprint/blueprint.md#blueprint-properties), Port will display the url as a new tab matching the provided URL in the blueprint's entity.

 :::note
 Make sure the URL you want to embed in Port is publicly available (i.e. not inside a private VPC or only accessible using a VPN)